stimulusreflex/cable_ready/README.md

 # CableReady

-## Out-of-Band Server Triggered DOM Operations

-CableReady provides a simple interface for triggering client-side DOM operations from the server via [ActionCable](http://guides.rubyonrails.org/action_cable_overview.html).
+CableReady helps you create great real-time user experiences by making it simple to trigger client-side DOM changes from server-side Ruby.
+It establishes a standard for interacting with the client via ActionCable web sockets.
+No need for custom JavaScript.

 Please read the official [ActionCable docs](http://guides.rubyonrails.org/action_cable_overview.html) to learn more about ActionCable before proceeding.